Shakuni: Kurukshetra War

 Shakuni, actively participated in the Kurukshetra War from the side of the Kauravas, where he showcased a mix of skill, trickery, and strategy.
 He advised Duryodhana at key moments of the war.
 On the first day of the war, Shakuni engaged in a duel with Prativindhya (Bhishma Parva, Chapter 45, Verse 63).
 As the war progressed, he had confrontation with Iravan, who managed to slay five of Shakuni's brothers in the battle (Bhishma Parva, Chapter 90, Verse 25).
 Subsequently, Shakuni faced Yudhishthira, Nakula, and Sahadeva, experiencing defeat at their hands (Bhishma Parva, Chapter 105, Verse 8).

 His use of illusion tricks against Arjuna was met with resilience as Arjuna successfully countered them, forcing Shakuni to retreat from the battlefield (Drona Parva, Chapter 30, Verse 15).
 Shakuni also engaged in combat with Abhimanyu, Nakula, Sahadeva, and Satyaki.
 Later, Bhima's onslaught led to the demise of seven mahārathis and five brothers of Shakuni (Drona Parva, Chapter 157, Verse 22).
 As the war progressed into the Karna Parva, Shakuni defeated Shrutasena but succumbed to the prowess of Satyaki and Bhima in subsequent battles (Karna Parva, Chapter 25, Verse 40; Karna Parva, Chapter 61, Verse 48; Karna Parva, Chapter 77, Verse 66).
+Shakuni engaged in a duel with Kulinda Kumara, who rode his elephant and attacked the forces of Gandharas, but got beheaded by Shakuni (Karna Parva, Chapter 85, Verse 7).

 In the Shalya Parva, Shakuni was wounded by the cavalry of the Pandavas (Shalya Parva, Chapter 23, Verse 41).